-This study investigated the discrepancy in data on long acting reversible contraceptive and permanent method (LARC/PM) use among currently married women of reproductive age (CMWRA) between service statistics and household surveys through a comparative analysis of data from three sources – government’s Family Planning Management Information System (FPMIS), surveillance, and an independent survey.
-The study found that an erroneous list of CMWRA maintained by the FPMIS appeared to be the main reason of the discrepancy and over-reporting of LARC/PM in FPMIS.
-The primary reasons behind this over-reporting identified were maintenance of an improper lists of women in the FPMIS which continue to keep non-eligible women (migrated-out, moved beyond reproductive age, or died) with higher LARC/PM use rate (16%) and excludes eligible women with lower LARC/PM use rate (3%).
+This study investigated the discrepancy in data on long-acting reversible contraceptive and permanent method (LARC/PM) use among currently married women of reproductive age (CMWRA) between service statistics and household surveys through a comparative analysis of data from three sources: the government’s Family Planning Management Information System (FPMIS), surveillance, and an independent survey.
+The study found that an erroneous list of CMWRA maintained by the FPMIS appeared to be the main reason for the discrepancy and over-reporting of LARC/PM in FPMIS.
+The primary reasons behind this over-reporting identified were maintenance of an improper lists of women in the FPMIS which continue to keep non-eligible women migrated out, moved beyond reproductive age, or died) with a higher LARC/PM use rate (16%) and exclude eligible women with (a) lower LARC/PM use rate (3%).

-- Estimate LARC/PM use rates in 16 villages of Daudkandi verifying DGFP MIS data with surveillance record.
+- Estimate LARC/PM use rates in 16 villages of Daudkandi by verifying DGFP MIS data with surveillance records

 - Explore the reasons for not matching DGFP MIS data with surveillance data.

 Matlab Health and Demographic Surveillance (HDSS), Chandpur district